Page Top

 There is a mistake in my Score Report/Certificate of Proficiency.

-Procedures for reissuing a Score Report or Certificate of Proficiency due to mistakes in name and birthday vary by country/region where you have taken the test.
-If you took the test in Japan, please inquire at JLPT Application Center, and if you took the test outside Japan, please inquire at the local host institution in the city where you took the test or with the Japan Foundation.
+Procedures for reissuing a Score Report or Certificate of Proficiency due to mistakes in name or date of birth vary by the country/area in which you have taken the test.
+If you took the test in Japan, please inquire at JLPT Application Center, and if you took the test outside Japan, please inquire at the local host institution of the city in which you took the test.

 ■Japan